fblanlc2024/businessdb-frontend/README.md

 # FBLA Submission - Frontend

 ## Overview
-This is our frontend code for our FBLA submission.
+This is our frontend code for our 2024 FBLA Coding and Programming submission.
 Installation instructions are down below.

 ## Project Setup